Josephinepark/Studio-Project/README.md

 <br>
 <img width="959" alt="13" src="https://github.com/user-attachments/assets/f5c924b1-dcaa-4e1e-b6fc-cf9db3ce3329" /><br>
 <Br>
-For the filter for the image, I used INVERT which makes the user more chaos. https://p5js.org/reference/p5/filter/
+For the filter for the image, I used `filter(INVERT)` which makes the user more chaos. https://p5js.org/reference/p5/filter/
 <br>
 Finally, I was able to put the camera at the front and let the images appear every time I clicked.
 Later, I received feedback from classmates.